Are You Chasing Happiness or Holiness?

 Like every generation before, we face the same ancient choice, and it’s not a choice between happiness and holiness, but between two different quests for happiness (one evil, one holy).

 Quest #1 is a pursuit of the happiness promised by the false securities and comforts and idols of our world, but turns out to be false lies that can only grieve us in the end.

 Quest #2 is a true happiness found in God, a genuine delight in him, an eternal and unending treasuring of his glory and holiness above all else.

 People avoid holiness to pursue happiness not knowing that the two are one.
 So there’s the key.
 The battle for this true holy-happiness is a daily spiritual battle for the faith to choose the right happiness.

 To return to that same podcast episode, Piper well summarized the daily faith-battle of the happy-holiness: “When we say God is most glorified in you when you are most satisfied in him, we are saying the essential warfare of holiness, or sanctification, is the warfare to be satisfied in God.”

-There’s a weight of truth in that statement worth deep reflection.
+There’s a weight of truth in that statement worth deep and long reflection.